In Arlington and across the region, we are watching our winter salt use – here’s how you can too. Use these three easy steps:

 Too Cold for Salt?
 Watch the Temperature

 When it is colder than 15°F, winter salt will not work.
-Build traction with alternatives like sand.
+Build traction with alternatives like birdseed or sand.
+Sweep up the sand once it's done being used.

 Protect Pets, Plants, Streams, and Drinking Water